Morphage/RosalindProblems/README.md

 RosalindProblems
 ================

-My solutions to Rosalind Problems, for practising Python.
+This repository contains my solutions to Rosalind problems.
+More Python practice and some bioinformatics fun!
+The problem statements can be found at http://rosalind.info/about/.